-On September 17, 2015 the Myotonic Dystrophy Foundation sponsored a regulatory workshop in Washington D.C. featuring speakers from academia, industry and the Food and Drug Administration (FDA).
+On September 17, 2015 Myotonic sponsored a regulatory workshop in Washington D.C. featuring speakers from academia, industry and the Food and Drug Administration (FDA).
 As the therapeutic pipeline for myotonic dystrophy has started to fill, the “Myotonic Dystrophy Patient-Centered Therapy Development meeting” sought to explore the development of meaningful and measurable DM clinical endpoints and biomarkers, and to guide and advance the design of clinical trials for the care and cure of patients with myotonic dystrophy.
 Click here for the agenda for that meeting, which was moderated by former FDA Deputy Director Dr. Stephen Spielberg, along with links to speaker presentations.

 Dr. Spielberg made a few introductory remarks at the meeting, noting that we are in an age of revolutionary treatments for rare, genetic diseases and that successful treatment development for these diseases is dependent on patient and family advocacy.